 All releases must be witnessed by the Observer.
 Teams may also obtain photo evidence, with date and time stamp, of their marlin releases.
 In the event of a dispute between the team and the observer with regard to the verification of the species of fish, the Rules Committee shall base its determination on the observer’s ruling, unless the team has sufficiently recognizable photo/video evidence or witness statements to the contrary.

 All billfish must be released to obtain points.
-Sailfish releases are worth 100 points each and all species of marlin are worth 500 points each.
+Sailfish releases are worth 100 points each and all species of marlin and spearfish are worth 500 points each.

 Scorecards must be filled out and verified by each Captain and turned in to the designated area daily.
 Scorecards must be submitted to the tournament no later than 7:00 pm each day, including the last fishing day, even if a team has reported that they are fighting a fish at lines out time.
 Only if a team has mechanical problems during the fishing day or while returning to Los Sueños Marina, the team may pass the completed scorecard to another boat to be submitted.
 The scorecard must be legible, show the boat name, date, time of release, release number, species of fish (marlin or sailfish), name of the angler, and have the signatures of the Captain and Observer.

 In the event of a tie, time of release will be used to determine the winner, with the prize going to the boat that obtains the given release first.

 All participants in the tournament, whether a captain, angler, or mate, are subject to these tournament rules in addition to Costa Rican legislation.

 Protests must be submitted in writing to the Rules Committee by 7:00 pm on the day of the tournament.
 The Tournament Committee shall determine if the potential infraction affects the validity of the participation of any individual participant or team in the tournament and any potential participation in the Los Sueños Signature Triple Crown.